Lemorra/Verilog/README.md

 # Verilog
 This repository contains verilog codes that I wrote to brush up my verilog skill.
-- First I workded on Flops and Latches,
+- Firstly I worked on Flops and Latches,
 - Currently I am working on counters
 - Later I'm thinking of other miscellanous components